tobiscode/disstans/docsrc/tutorials/tutorial_1.rst

 Creating Timeseries objects
 ---------------------------

-A :class:`~geonat.timeseries.Timeseries` can now be created using the data we just made up, and we can add it to our station:
+A :class:`~disstans.timeseries.Timeseries` can now be created using the data we just made up, and we can add it to our station:

 .. doctest::

-    >>> from geonat import Timeseries
+    >>> from disstans import Timeseries
     >>> synth_ts = Timeseries.from_array(timevector=timevector,
     ...                                  data=sum_models,
     ...                                  src="synthetic",